lucasnantonio/design-process/README.md

 This is an exercise that is great to help a large group of people feel like they have a say in a project, and generate ideas from many different perspectives in an organization.

-Set an 8-up sketchboard template and pencil at each place where someone will be sitting.Instruct them that they have to come up with 6 or more prototype ideas for the problem at hand (e.g. a home page, a critical sub page, an application) on the sheet.
+1. Set an 8-up sketchboard template and pencil at each place where someone will be sitting.
+2. Instruct them that they have to come up with 6 or more prototype ideas for the problem at hand (e.g. a home page, a critical sub page, an application) on the sheet.
 They should do rough sketches with text and minimal annotation.
-Encourage them that anyone can sketch, and to use basic shapes (rectangles, lines, circles, triangles, arrows) if they feel challenged.Set a time limit.
-For the first round, 10 minutes or so is fine.Start the clock, and allow them to sketch.
+3. Encourage them that anyone can sketch, and to use basic shapes (rectangles, lines, circles, triangles, arrows) if they feel challenged.Set a time limit.
+For the first round, 10 minutes or so is fine.
+4. Start the clock, and allow them to sketch.
 Game show or other similar music can add to the experience.

-At the end of the time limit, have each person pair up with someone who is not a member of their department of organization.Allow them to spend time presenting their ideas to each other, then critiquing those ideas.
-2 minutes for presentation and 3 minutes for critique should be sufficient for each person (10 minutes total.)While the discussion is taking place, hand out a 1-up sketchboard templates to each group.Have them collaborate on a new prototype sketch using the 1-up sketchboard template.
+5. At the end of the time limit, have each person pair up with someone who is not a member of their department of organization.
+Allow them to spend time presenting their ideas to each other, then critiquing those ideas.
+2 minutes for presentation and 3 minutes for critique should be sufficient for each person (10 minutes total.)
+6. While the discussion is taking place, hand out a 1-up sketchboard templates to each group.
+7. Have them collaborate on a new prototype sketch using the 1-up sketchboard template.

 Repeat, but each time have the groups combine into new groups that are twice the size of the previous.
-Groups of 2 become groups of 4, groups of 4 become groups of 8, and so on.Note: With larger groups, you may want easel size sticky notes for later prototypes, or have technology in place (digital camera or document projector) to display the prototypes on the screen.Once you are down to 2 – 4 large groups, do presentations and critiques for the entire group.Collect the sketches for review by your team.
+Groups of 2 become groups of 4, groups of 4 become groups of 8, and so on.

+Note: With larger groups, you may want easel size sticky notes for later prototypes, or have technology in place (digital camera or document projector) to display the prototypes on the screen.Once you are down to 2 – 4 large groups, do presentations and critiques for the entire group.Collect the sketches for review by your team.

-*(adapted from Todd Zaki Warfel’s book Prototyping: A Practitioner’s Guide and [Good Kickoff meetings](http://goodkickoffmeetings.com/2010/04/stakeholder-frontloading/))*
+*(source Todd Zaki Warfel’s book Prototyping: A Practitioner’s Guide and [Good Kickoff meetings](http://goodkickoffmeetings.com/2010/04/stakeholder-frontloading/))*

 ### Envision your future headline
 Imagine yourself in a future world when your design has shipped.
 As you scroll through the news, you see a story about your work.
 What do the headline and subheadline say?
 Play with di erent wording and framing angles.
 If it’s helpful, continue the story by writing the article, or even the  rst few lines of it.
 Avoid discussing the  nished design in detail.
 Focus instead on the impact that the design has made on people —the larger story that it tells.